sundial-protocol/sundial-web/README.md

 - **Start**: `npm run start` - Starts the production server (run after build)
 - **Lint**: `npm run lint` - Runs ESLint to check for code issues

+## Updating builds for external (non-Ikigai) contributors

+Because this project builds from the Ikigai Vercel organization, external contributors will not be recognized.
+The process for integrating their changes is simple:

+- External contributors should open a PR to the main branch of this repository.
+- An Ikigai team member will review and merge the PR.

 ## Adding New Articles

 The news system automatically reads markdown files from the `content/news/` directory.